Mosina: Early history

 The oldest known mention of Mosina comes from 1247, while in 1302 it was mentioned as a town.
 It was granted town rights by Kalisz voivode Mikołaj Przedpełkowic in c.
 1302.
 The actual location did not occur until 1429, when King Władysław II Jagiełło granted Mosina Magdeburg rights, confirmed by subsequent Polish rulers.
 For centuries, Mosina was a royal town of the Kingdom of Poland, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province.
 In the winter of 1659 and 1660, half of Stefan Czarniecki's banner was stationed in the town on its way from an expedition to liberate Denmark from Swedish occupation.
 The diarist Jan Chryzostom Pasek stopped here with them to convalesce after a bout of severe typhus.
 In 1761, the local Riflemen's Brotherhood was founded.

 Late modern period

-It was annexed by Prussia in the Second Partition of Poland in 1793.
+It was annexed by Prussia in the Second Partition of Poland in 1793, and during the period of the Partitions of Poland, Mosina was known by its German name, Moschin.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 Mosina was visited three times by Emperor Napoleon Bonaparte, in 1807 during an inspection of the territories, in 1812 when he marched on Moscow and when, defeated, he returned to Paris.
 After the duchy's dissolution the town was re-annexed by Prussia in 1815.